 Let Scott's Painting & Staining Inc. show you why we are Omaha's Painting & Siding Contractor of Choice!

-The links below have information about manufacturer's warranty lawsuits and how to get reimbursed for rotted siding.
-They also help you determine and indentify the manufacturer of your siding.
+- As a Professional Siding Contractor, we are often asked about hardboard warranties and class-action lawsuits.
+We provide the links below with information about manufacturer's warranty lawsuits and how to get reimbursed for rotted siding.
+They also help you determine and identify the manufacturer of your siding.
 Most of these lawsuits have already expired.